Can a 2.5kW split system air conditioner work as effective as a 3.5kW?

 Getting a split system air conditioner that is too large is an issue, as the split system will cool down your house or property and then has to turn off before it goes through the proper cycle.
 This turning on and off is inefficient and the on again and off again process will end up using plenty of power which will make your energy costs escalate.
 On the flip side, if you install a split system air conditioner that is far too small for your needs the unit will constantly be working to keep up with demand and will probably not reach the optimum levels required for running the air conditioning properly which will mean you will use far more electricity.

 Getting the right balance for your air conditioning energy output is a tough task however it can be calculated by a professional air conditioning professional.
+If you want to find out more about split systems please visit our split systems page.

 How do I calculate the best size air conditioning for my needs?